warren-bank/fork-Xanado/DEVELOPER.md

 server to reflect user actions: `makeMove`, `challenge`, `swap`, `takeBack`, and `pass`.
 The server will pass these on to `js/game/Game.js` for handling.

+# Documentation

+The code is documented using `jsdoc`.
+The `Makefile` at the root has a `doc` target that will generate the documentation in the `doc` subdirectory.
+You can read the doc in a browser by opening `file:///..../doc/index.html` or, if the game server is running, by loading `http://localhost:9093/doc/index.html` (adjust URL to suit your install)